NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

-When using a framework to run a model or deploy an algorithm on nGraph devices, there are some additional configuration options that can be incorporated -- manually or via scripting -- to improve performance.
+When using a framework to run a model or deploy an algorithm on nGraph devices, there are some additional configuration options that can be incorporated -- manually on the command line or via scripting -- to improve performance.
 Fine-tuning an nGraph-enabled device is as much of an art as it is a science; there are virtually limitless ways to do so.

 Since a framework is typically designed around some feature, such as fast training using image data, inference on a mobile device, or support for voice